centarro/commerce-docs/docs/commerce1/developer-guide/utilizing-core-APIs.md

 ## Instantiating core forms in contributed modules

-One of the primary development standards of Drupal Commerce is a strict <a href="http://www.drupalcommerce.org/development/standards#ui">separation of core APIs from the default user interfaces</a>.
+One of the primary development standards of Drupal Commerce is a strict separation of core APIs from the default user interfaces.
 This means when you install the Product module you actually don't have any place to add, edit, or view products without enabling the Product UI module.
 This allows site builders and module developers to provide completely customized user interfaces for Drupal Commerce sites without having to undo or work around an existing user interface.
 To achieve this behavior, we had to make some special considerations with entity and bundle forms.

 The gist of it is forms necessary to add, edit, and delete core entities / bundles are included in the API module but are only "instantiated" by the UI module.
 If you enable the Product module, even though the forms are included in that module's includes/commerce_product.forms.inc file, there are no URLs you can browse to to actually submit those forms.
 Instead you have to enable the Product UI module which provides menu items for each of these forms.